Few delays, cancelations as travelers take to the skies for the 4th of July holiday weekend

 The big question is, could there be further delays until this is resolved?

-Wednesday morning, there were a few delays and cancelations with two dozen at JFK Airport.
+Wednesday morning, there were a few delays and cancelations at Newark and LaGuardia airports, with few dozen at JFK Airport.

 It is important to note, that the TSA expects to break the three million mark at the end of the holiday travel period at Tri-State airports, possibly on Sunday.